abielli2020/Airbnb-Sentiment-Analysis/README.md

 ### Objective

-The goal of this project is to analyze Airbnb reviews to: - Understand customer sentiment trends over time. - Identify frequently used keywords and phrases. - Conduct sentiment analysis using the Bing and NRC lexicons. - Investigate the use of diversity and inclusion related language in reviews.
+The goal of this project is to analyze Airbnb reviews to:
+- Understand customer sentiment trends over time
+- Identify frequently used keywords and phrases
+- Conduct sentiment analysis using the Bing and NRC lexicons
+- Investigate the use of diversity and inclusion related language in reviews

 ### Methodology